perticascatalin/Research/README.md

 6. Constraint non-identical labels

-7. Views
-Display graphic array before and after - barchart, stacking vs. coloring.

-8. Input-output matching cardinality
+7. Input-output matching cardinality

-9. Feature importances from decision tree
+8. Feature importances from decision tree

-10. Trick network by having some fixed positions.
+9. Trick network by having some fixed positions.
 K out of N elements are fixed such that solving the problem for them yields better results than for bothering with the rest of the elements.

 ### 6. Experiments vs Theory